Phalaenopsis stobartiana

 Phalaenopsis stobartiana, also known as 滇西蝴蝶兰 (dian xi hu die lan) in Chinese, is a species of epiphytic plant in the family Orchidaceae.
 It is endemic to Hainan, China.
-The specific epithet stobartiana refers to Willliam Culley Stobart.
+The specific epithet stobartiana refers to William Culley Stobart.
 The Stobart family were the principal landowners and colliery owners in the 19th century in England.

 Description

 This species of miniature epiphytic herb has very short stems, which bear 3-4 ovate-lanceolate, oblong or elliptic, 7–11 cm long and 3-3.4 cm wide leaves.
 The leaves are deciduous, but are present at anthesis.
 In May to June 2–4 widely opening flowers with green sepals and petals, rose coloured column and labellum are produced on 1-2 ascending, 7–37 cm long, axillary racemes.
 The plants have massive root systems.

 Ecology

 This species occurs epiphytically on tree trunks in forests at elevations of 1300–1400 m above sea level.